ai4ce/FusionSense/README.md

-:new: [2024-10-15] *Installation for Everything Robotics Updated.
-More Documentation Ongoing for VLM Reasoning and Real World Experiment.
-The README Needs a Lot of Cleaning*
+**More Documentation Ongoing for VLM Reasoning and Real World Experiment.
+The README Needs a Lot of Cleaning and Update**

+:new: [2024-10-17] *Installation for Hardware Integration/3D Printing Updated.*
+:new: [2024-10-15] *Installation for Robotics Software Updated.*
 :new: [2024-10-11] *Made Public*
 # FusionSense
 ### [[Page](https://ai4ce.github.io/FusionSense/)] | [[Paper](https://arxiv.org/abs/2410.08282)] | [[Video](https://youtu.be/thC0PeAQxe0)]